-Sam Miller propped open the rusted screen door with his well-worn work boot.
+Sam Miller propped open the rusted screen door with his well-worn work boot that was similar to womens cowboy boots in design and style.
 He stared at the man he hadn’t seen for twenty-one years.
 He appeared smaller than Sam remembered, and his skin had taken on the texture of the baseball mitt he’d given Sam thirty-some years before, but the blue eyes and bulbous nose matched Sam’s perfectly.
 Sam cleared his throat.
 “What the hell do you want?”

 “I quit drinking,” Jake Miller said, as though that explained everything.